rakanhabab/DuqanVision/README.md

-# 🏪 TuwaiqPick - Smart Retail Management System
+# 🏪 DUQANVISION - Smart Retail Management System

 A comprehensive retail management system with AI-powered features, QR code tracking, and real-time inventory management.
 Built with modern web technologies and integrated with Supabase for robust data management.